rohithchintu564/Full-stack-Ecommerce/README.md

 # Full-stack-Ecommerce
-This is a spring-boot ecommerce web application, Technologies used: Spring-boot, Angular, Mysql
+This is a simple spring-boot ecommerce web application where we can review and place an order of products, Technologies used: Spring-boot, Angular and Mysql.